 Public Health England also publish daily data (and longer term comparisons) on cases, testing and deaths for UK, nations, regions, local authorities by size, if you want to keep an eye on trends in your area.

 Very short summary on what are currently considered infection routes for Covid-19 and other topical medical issues:

 - Aerosols; these are so small that they don't fall to the ground as quickly as the heavier droplets do (see below).
-Aerosol particles therefore can be suspended in the air like a cloud for a length of time yet to be established, in quantities which may or may not be sufficient to infect someone breathing them in; research still also has to determine how long it takes for those aerosol particles to dry out and stop being infectious; further considerations are whether aerosols, if breathed in, especially if you take deep breaths in order to sing or blow into an instrument, could travel further into your respiratory system.
+Aerosol particles therefore can be suspended in the air like fog or like a cloud for a length of time yet to be established, in quantities which may or may not be sufficient to infect someone breathing them in; research still also has to determine how long it takes for those aerosol particles to dry out and stop being infectious; further considerations are whether aerosols, if breathed in, especially if you take deep breaths in order to sing or blow into an instrument, could travel further into your respiratory system.

 - Mitigations: as knowledge still limited, harder to pin down; agreement: